 Disneyland Paris One Day Itinerary

-- Main St USA to explore the Discovery and Liberty Arcades
+- When you arrive at Disneyland Paris head to Main St USA to explore the Discovery and Liberty Arcades

-- Le Pays des Contes de Fées – Fantasyland
+- Your next stop is Le Pays des Contes de Fées (ride) also in Fantasyland

 Where To Eat at Disneyland Paris

-I’ve also thought about the different dining options available at Disneyland Paris, and have a list of places that I think I worth keeping in mind if you are only visiting the park for a short time.
-I’ve picked out these options, but we will also see what works on the day.
+I’ve also thought about the different dining options available at Disneyland Paris, and have a list of places that I think are worth keeping in mind if you are only visiting the Disney park for a day.

 - Market House Deli, Main St USA – £, Quick Service, Snacks